 How dare you mess with my playlist, Spotify!
-You think your algorithm knows me?
+You think your AI algorithm knows me?
 You are sadly mistaken.
 I wasted good decades researching what songs belong on a George Harrison mix.
 Particularly a sunny, acoustic mix.

 You don’t see any John Lennon or Paul McCartney songs there, do you?
 I bet “Sister Golden Hair” by America was your next intrusion into my list since it’s acoustic and has the George Martin connection.

 Bob Dylan wrote songs with Harrison and was a member of the Traveling Wilburys; the connection lies in Mr. Spotify’s brain.
 David Foster played piano on Harrison albums and produced “Hard for Me…” by Chicago.
 The longer I let Spotify have its way with my list, the more inappropriate connections it will make.

 Not today, Spotify.
 And I’m a subscriber.
 What kind of treatment is that?
 Stick to podcasts.
 I don't think you ever liked music anyway.